JMU hosts discussion on election results

 In the latter half of the discussion, students were questioned on what motivated them to show up to the polls.
 Responses included a dislike of U.S. Senate candidate Corey Stewart's divisive rhetoric and the handling of Brett Kavanaugh's Supreme Court nomination.

-A Harvard poll before the election found 40 percent of 18 to 29-year-olds indicated they were likely to vote this year.
+found 40 percent of 18 to 29-year-olds indicated they were likely to vote this year.